The pineapple express

 Building on a strong position

-In Kenya, Steve Felder, Managing Director of Maersk Line in the 11 Eastern African countries sees a similar need and opportunity for the new Transport & Logistics division.
-Over the last five years, Maersk Line has grown its share of the avocado export market in Kenya to 75% by pioneering avocado shipments by sea in controlled atmosphere containers.
-Maersk Line has taken market share from air carriers based on the benefits of an unbroken ‘cold chain’ – a better quality product and less waste – not to mention, much cheaper transport with a better environmental profile.
-Today, Maersk Line ships up to 1,200 containers of avocados out of Kenya each year.
+In Kenya, Steve Felder, Managing Director of Maersk in the 11 Eastern African countries sees a similar need and opportunity for the new Transport & Logistics division.
+Over the last five years, Maersk has grown its share of the avocado export market in Kenya to 75% by pioneering avocado shipments by sea in controlled atmosphere containers.
+Maersk has taken market share from air carriers based on the benefits of an unbroken ‘cold chain’ – a better quality product and less waste – not to mention, much cheaper transport with a better environmental profile.
+Today, Maersk ships up to 1,200 containers of avocados out of Kenya each year.

 “This is a niche market that is defined not by price but by service.
 More specifically, customers want reliability and risk management, and the fewer the number of service providers they have to deal with, the better,” says Felder.